 Equally it may be that you are not resting on the promise, that he will never turn you away.
 When cast down, poor William Cowper, the hymn writer, couldn’t rest on the promises – he was suffering from severe melancholy.
 His theology was grand.
 John Newton, his friend, said, ‘Don’t you believe that the promise is for all?’
 ‘Yes,’ he answered, ‘for everyone, except me.’
 He could believe at some periods in his life, but not at others.

-His mercies humble me today, but how can I pray so they always do?
+His mercies humble me today, but how can I pray?
 Do it is Jacob did.
 I am not worthy to have the Messiah’s line when I cheated my way into it.
 I am not worthy to have God extend his patience towards me, after all I have been and done.